ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 ### Override default workflow

-Next, you must inform the application that your repository will use the configured workflow.
+Next, you must inform the application that the configured workflow is used in your repository.

 !!! note